Ridin' Solo

 "Ridin' Solo" is a song by American singer Jason Derulo, released as the third single from his self-titled debut album and produced by J. R. Rotem.
 The demo originally sampled "Bitter Sweet Symphony" by the Verve, but the sample was not cleared and was subsequently replaced with electronic motifs, which are featured throughout the entire song.

 On May 16, 2010, "Ridin' Solo" became Derulo's third consecutive top three hit on the UK Singles Chart.
 It is his third consecutive number-one hit on the UK R&B Chart and third consecutive top ten hit on the US Billboard Hot 100.

 Critical reception

-The song has received generally mixed reviews from critics.
+The song has received generally mixed reviews from critics, with many divided on its sample use and lyrics, while others panned its over-reliance on Auto-Tune, though some did praise the song's production.
 Fraser McAlpine of BBC Chart Blog gave the song a rating of three stars out of five and went to say that "Jason clearly doesn't have a lisp, his sibilants hiss out from every other word in the song.
 And he delivers them all perfectly.
 Nice work otherwise.

 Idolator said that "Derulo knows how to get the public interested in the hip-hop star again—follow every trend there is".
 Robert Copsey from Digital Spy gave "Ridin' Solo" three out of five stars and wrote that it "is still another catchy, engaging effort that should keep Derulo near the top on both sides of the pond".